Lens Review: TTArtisan 17mm f/1.4

 The TTArtisan 17mm f/1.4 has 10 aperture blades.
 Even number of aperture blades result in the same number of sunstar points e.g. 10 blades = 10 points.
 Odd numbers of aperture blades double the sunstar points e.g. 7 blades = 14 points.
 For night and light painting photography, well defined sunstar/starburts are a huge bonus, and this lens performs well.
 In fact, I even managed to get a sunstar (in a "bubble") from a streetlamp at f/2!

 The flare resistance was much better than what I was expecting.
-None of my light painting photos suffered from flare (either ghosting, internal lens reflection, or decreased contrast) even when pointing a torch directly at the lens.
+Most of my light painting photos did not suffer from significant flare (either ghosting, internal lens reflection, or decreased contrast).
+If I use a lot of "fairy dust" (pointing a strobing flashlight directly at the camera lens), or T8 tubes with no end cap, then I do see some flaring and decrease in contrast.
+This can be corrected with local use of dehaze in Lightroom.
 When shooting in daytime, with the sun just outside of the field of view, there was no flare or reduction in image contrast.

 Help support this website by donating to: